MackHartley/FakeNewsClassifier/README.md

 The process here is much the same as the process found in "Getting Started: TF_IDF Classifier."
 If you with to use the pretrained model we include, you can skip the next paragraph.

-To train a new domain classifier you must first open the `exploratory.ipynb` file and run all the cells in it.
+To train a new domain classifier you must first open the `domain_classifier.ipynb` file and run all the cells in it.
 After doing so a cPickle file containing the domain classifier will be stored on your computer.

 Once you have a trained domain classifier you can now open the `main_program.py` file and start classifying with it.
 Note that `main_program.py` is not a Jupyter notebook so you should run the file seperate of Jupyter.
 After doing so you will receive a pop up box to input your news article information.